openshift/ci-docs/content/en/docs/architecture/step-registry.md

 it can be declared directly in the test script.
 {{< /alert >}}

+In the context of the step registry, parameters are used in two distinct scenarios, described in the following sections: declared by the test step author as inputs, or set by the test author.

+### Declaring step parameters

-Each parameter declaration in the `env` section consists of the following fields:
+Each parameter declaration in the `env` section consists of the following
+fields:

 * `name`: environment variable name
-* `default` (optional): the value assigned if no other node in the hierarchy provides one
+* `default` (optional): the value assigned if none is provided
 * `documentation` (optional): a textual description of the parameter

-The simplest form of a parameter declaration in a step is:
+Parameters are declared in the `env` section (note that the placement of this section varies depending on the component type, see [common mistakes](#common-mistakes)).
+The simplest form of declaration in a step is:

 {{< highlight yaml >}}
 ref: